mccxiv/tb/README.md

 ### Setup and usage
 It's currently not very customizable, sorry.

-- Make sure MongoDB is up and running, it will use the `/tb` database
 - Clone repo
 - Cd into it
 - Run `npm i`